-On-campus students are accepted into the Correctional Studies Diploma program in Fall (September) and Winter (January) terms.
-Distance learners can also apply for the Summer (May) term.
+New students are accepted into the Multimedia Production program for the Fall (September) term.
 Qualified applicants may be admitted into programs outside of normal intakes.
 Interested applicants are considered on an individual basis for acceptance into a program in an alternative or modified format.
-If you are currently employed in corrections, you are guaranteed acceptance; your training and experience may reduce the number of courses you will be required to take.

 Applicants who lack the required academic admission requirements can apply to the College and University Preparatory Program to upgrade for your program.